seancarverphd/survival-collaborate/README.md

 # survival-collaborate
-Collaboratative Repo For Analyzing Survival During Great Recession
+Collaboratative Repo For Analyzing Death and Survival During Great Recession
 Collaborators: Moussa Doumbia and Sean Carver

 Note: To run the code, you'll need the data, which are too big to place in a GitHub Repo.
+See instructions below.

 We obtained data from Kaggle.com.
 The data consisted of all death records (with identifying information redacted) from 2005 to 2015.
 We